Newsroom | Business

 Michelle Berthiaume became a page designer, copy editor and sports photographer with the Monitor in September 2015.
 A diehard New England sports enthusiast, Michelle worked as a sports reporter/designer and photographer at the Keene Sentinel for two years following graduation from Keene State College in 2013.
 Michelle lives in Manchester, her hometown, with her dog, Copley.
 On Twitter @MonitorMichelle and online at MichelleBerthiaume.com.

 Sarah Kinney joined the Monitor as a copy editor and community news editor in late 2014 after graduating from Simmons College with a degree in communications.
-She also is editor of the Monitor’s LiveWell magazine.
+She also is editor of the Monitor’s LiveWell magazine, as well as the weekly Food, Arts and Your Life sections.
 Previously, she worked for the Berlin Daily Sun.
 A life-long New Hampshire resident, she enjoys walking in the woods, making crafts and reading anything she can get her hands on.

 Michael Pezone rejoined the Monitor in 2016 as a copy editor and reporter on both the news and sports desks.
 He's lived in New Hampshire the majority of his life, and is a graduate of Pinkerton Academy and Keene State College.
 He is a former sports editor of the Eagle Times in Claremont, and resides in Sunapee with his wife, Laura.